A prescription prepayment certificate (PPC) lets you get as many NHS prescriptions as you need for a set price.

 Change of name or address

-If your name changes, we will update your certificate.
-You will need to send us your existing certificate, plus one of the following:
+You'll need to send us your certificate, plus a copy of one of the following:

-- a copy of your marriage certificate
+- marriage certificate

-- a copy of your civil partnership certificate
+- civil partnership certificate

-- a copy of your deed poll
+- deed poll

 - Decree Absolute

 Our address is: